 "Forest and Spiral of Resonating Lamps - one stroke"

 For details on accessible artworks, please contact Mifuneyama Rakuen Hotel (0954-23-3131).

 The organizers will not be held responsible for any injury, loss, or damage to personal items.

 Trash Free Park

-For environmental preservation, trash cans are not provided in this park.
+For environmental preservation, trash cans are not available in this park.
 Be prepared to take your trash home for disposal and recycling.